After completing this activity participants will be able to:

 Audience and Accreditation

-A letter of completion for up to 9 hour(s) is available for non-physicians.
+A letter of completion for 9 hours is available.

 A score of 70% on the post-test is required to complete the activity.